JocyC/Chicken-Run/README.md

 ### Database

 The database this API connects to is MongoDB, using mongoose library.

+Since the api is not deployed, I created a **temporary** (valid until 13/01) mongoDB access credentials in env file.

 The original data shown on the home page was created with POST method, with the help of Postman.
 (Our 5 strong runner chicken were named after some of the Fatui Harbingers xD)